OneDrive/onedrive-sdk-csharp/README.md

 ### 3. Getting an authenticated OneDriveClient object

-The **OneDriveCLient** object will handle authentication for you.
+The **OneDriveClient** object will handle authentication for you.
 You must get a **OneDriveClient** object in order for your app to make requests to the service.
 For more information, see [Authenticate your C# app for OneDrive](docs/auth.md).

 ### 4. Making requests to the service